About Energy Technology Perspectives

 The International Energy Agency (IEA) Energy Technology Perspectives (ETP) analysis offers a comprehensive, long-term view of energy system trends and technologies essential to meet goals for affordable, secure and low-carbon energy.

 Since it was first published in 2006, ETP has evolved into a suite of publications that sets out pathways to a sustainable energy future in which optimal policy support and technology choices are driven by economics, energy security and environmental factors:

 Collectively, this series lays out the wide range of necessary and achievable steps that can be taken in the near and medium terms to set the stage for long-term energy policy objectives, clearly identifying the roles of energy sector players, policy makers and industry.
-Next editions will examine the role of technology innovation to meet climate goals (2015) and urban energy systems (2016).
+The 2015 edition examined the role of technology innovation to meet climate goals and the 2016 edition examines urban energy systems.

 ETP collaborates closely with the IEA’s energy technology network (see energy technology initiatives), which gives substantial input to the analysis.
-There are also regular workshops with industry and academic partners, on specific topics.
+There are also workshops with industry and academic partners on specific topics.

 The IEA welcomes questions and queries relating to ETP.
 Please contact firstname.lastname@example.org.